 In accordance with Tennessee law, state entities, including THDA, are subject to periodic review by the General Assembly to evaluate the necessity for their continued existence.
-THDA's existence has been continued until June 30, 2022.
-On November 10, 2021, the Judiciary and Government Joint Evaluation Committee of the Government Operations Committee of the General Assembly held a hearing regarding the continued existence of THDA and unanimously recommended that THDA's existence be continued for an additional five years.
-Legislation to continue the continued existence of THDA to effectuate this recommendation is expected to be taken up by the General Assembly in early 2022.
+THDA's existence has been continued until June 30, 2027.

 Under the Act, THDA may have bonds and notes outstanding in an aggregate principal amount not exceeding \$4,000,000,000.
-As of February 28, 2022 (unaudited), THDA has bonds and notes outstanding in an aggregate principal amount of \$2,691,865,000 as calculated in accordance with the Act.
+As of April 30, 2022 (unaudited), THDA has bonds and notes outstanding in an aggregate principal amount of \$2,780,685,000 as calculated in accordance with the Act.